fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 Let's extend our application so that it saves the details of a logged in user to the local storage.

 Values saved to the storage are [DOMstrings](https://developer.mozilla.org/en-US/docs/Web/API/DOMString), so we cannot save a JavaScript object as is.
 The object has to be first parsed to JSON with the method _JSON.stringify_.
-Correspondigly, when a JSON object is read from the local storage, it has to be parsed back to JavaScript with _JSON.parse_.
+Correspondingly, when a JSON object is read from the local storage, it has to be parsed back to JavaScript with _JSON.parse_.

 Changes to the login method are as follows: